The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: An immuno-epidemiological transmission model

 We assessed numerical solutions for chaos using the Melbourne 0-1 test across the numerically integrated infection prevalence time-series $I(t)$ following 1,000 years of burn-in \parencite{Gottwald2016-jg}.
 To avoid known issues with the test regarding the oversampling of continuous-time dynamical systems, we performed the test over infection prevalence sampled once every 80 days.
 This downsampling rate was identified visually to achieve good classification performance over a subset of the results (Appendix Figure \ref{figure-supp-chaos-downsample}).
 To distinguish between periodic, quasiperiodic and chaotic solutions (and identify the duration of the periodic solutions), we used a classification algorithm which we describe in Appendix C.

 All numerical analysis was performed in Julia \parencite{Bezanson2017-ym}.
 Numerical integration of the dynamical system was performed using the 5th order Rosenbrock-Wanner method \textit{Rodas5P} as implemented in the DifferentialEquations.jl package \parencite{Rackauckas2017-gy, Steinebach2023-ka}.
 NonlinearSolve.jl was used for identifying the fixed points of the system \parencite{Rackauckas2023-rn}, and DynamicalSystems.jl was used for the Melbourne 0-1 test for chaos \parencite{Datseris2018-kp, Datseris2022-ov}.
+Normal forms of the Hopf bifurcations identified in the system without forcing were calculated using BifurcationKit.jl \parencite{Veltz2020-ak}.
 Visualisation of results was performed in the R statistical computing environment using the ggplot2 package \parencite{R-Core2013-ut, Wickham2011-gk}.

 The code used to produce the results is available on GitHub (\url{https://github.com/ruarai/ode_immunity}) and has been archived on OSF (\url{osf.io/us9t8}).